pearcej/complex/ThinkComplexity/_sources/Cellular Automatons/Cross-correlation.rst

     [ 1  3  6  9 12 15 18 21 24 17]

-Now the result is the same size as array.
-As an exercise at the end of this chapter, you’ll have a chance to write a version of correlate that does the same thing.
+Now the result is the same size as ``array``.
+As an exercise at the end of this chapter, you’ll have a chance to write a version of ``correlate`` that does the same thing.

-We can use NumPy’s implementation of correlate to write a simple, faster version of step:
+We can use NumPy’s implementation of ``correlate`` to write a simple, faster version of ``step``:

 ::